Hard Water – The Truth Revealed

-The truth about eczema and the effects water have on your skin and eczema condition.
+The truth about eczema and the effects water has on your skin and eczema condition.

 Hard water damages our protective skin barrier and could contribute to the development of eczema, a new study has shown.
 In this article, you will find the truth about hard water and eczema and the effects it can have on your condition.